MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 ---
 # Introducing the new Microsoft Teams client

 [The new Microsoft Teams client](https://www.microsoft.com/en-us/microsoft-365/blog/2023/03/27/welcome-to-the-new-era-of-microsoft-teams/) is reimagined from the ground up with performance in mind.
 It's faster, simpler, smarter, and flexible to provide better experience for your apps and users.
 The new Teams client supports all the existing Teams app capabilities except Adaptive Card tabs.
-If you have an app that runs inside the Classic Teams, the app most likely runs in the new Teams client without any issues.
+If you have an app that runs inside the Classic Teams, the app will most likely run in the new Teams client without any issues.

 The following are the advantages of the new Teams client: